mattpotter28/pocketDJ/pocketDJ/README.md

 - Create/Join rooms
   - As of now it's just a giant room for the server.
 Socket.IO has support for [rooms](https://socket.io/docs/rooms-and-namespaces/) but I haven't messed around with it yet.
 Ideally, creating a room would generate a url somewhat like "pocketDJ.com/QDhEwS"
+  - Rooms are automatically deleted after a certain time period of inactivity

 - Filter youtube urls
   - Automatically check sent messages and filter out the ones that are not youtube urls.